 A. At MOVE, we highly recommend that everyone take at least one private lesson before they join classes.
 This helps ensure that you are familiar with the technique of Pilates and how to apply it to your particular body and set of issues.
 It also helps us make sure that you are placed in a class appropriate for your level.
 Once you have done this introductory session, you can choose to continue with classes only, privates only, or a combination of the two.
 We recommend doing a combination when you’re ready, as private lessons are opportunities to work in specific details to what is going on in your body, where as classes ask you to take some of what you’ve learned into a context of being slightly more independent.
 Some home practice is also recommended.

-Q. How often should I do Pilates?
+Q. How often should I do Pilates as a beginner?

 A. Try to start with at least one hour a week, although more is encouraged when possible.
 This may be through private lesson, classes and/or home practice.
 Pilates is safe to practice daily, and in general, the more, the better.